WICG/turtledove/TERN.md

 > cross-domain iframe _without_ giving it this capability.

-However, this requires a direct coordination between individual publishers and DSPs, which can be a tall order for broad interest groups like we see in FLoC.
+However, this requires a direct coordination between individual publishers and DSPs, which can be a tall order for broad interest groups.

 As an example use case, a user may be browsing a page about video games.
 A games company can target pages about games strictly, but if the user browses away to a news site, it may be desirable to continue